ritika-b/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 # 4. How can I use Chainlink VRF?

 To see a basic implementation of Chainlink VRF, see [Get a Random Number](../get-a-random-number/).
-In this section, we'll be creating an application which utilizes Chainlink VRF to generate randomness.
-We'll start by creating a contract with a [*Game of Thrones*](https://en.wikipedia.org/wiki/Game_of_Thrones) theme.
+In this section, you will create an application which utilizes Chainlink VRF to generate randomness.
+The contract used in this application will have  a [*Game of Thrones*](https://en.wikipedia.org/wiki/Game_of_Thrones) theme.

 The contract will request randomness from Chainlink VRF.
 The result of the randomness will transform into a number between 1 and 20, mimicking the rolling of a 20 sided die.
 Each number represents a *Game of Thrones* house.
 If the dies land on the value 1, the user is assigned house Targaryan, 2 for Lannister, and so on.
 A full list of houses can be found [here](https://gameofthrones.fandom.com/wiki/Great_House).